LBHackney-IT/Data-Platform/README.md

 The Terraform will be deployed, using GitHub Actions, on push to main / when a Pull Request is merged into main

-#### /terraform
+#### /terraform/core

-The terraform directory contains the majority of the infrastructure and at the time of writing has one Github action to deploy to staging and one to deploy to production.
+The terraform/core directory contains the majority of the infrastructure and at the time of writing has one Github action to deploy to staging and one to deploy to production.

-#### /terraform-networking
+#### /terraform/networking

 The terraform-networking directory contains the networking aspect of the data platform (see [`Networking`](#Networking)) and at the time of writing has one Github action to deploy to staging and one to deploy to production.

-#### /terraform-backend-setup
+#### /terraform/backend-setup

-The terraform-backend-setup directory is just for Dev’s bucket deployment, so it does not need a Github action.
+The terraform/backend-setup directory is just for Dev’s bucket deployment, so it does not need a Github action.
 The terraform state for this area is maintained in the repo and we run it locally.

 ## Terraform Development